jaredpar/csharplang/proposals/struct-improvements.md

 ## Detailed Design

-### Allow lifetime annotations
+### Provide escape annotations
 The rules for `ref struct` safety are defined in the [span-safety document](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
-These rules implicitly associate lifetime values to parameters based on their
+These rules implicitly associate escape scopes to parameters based on their
 declaration:

 - `this` cannot escape as `ref`